-- (3) Approval of a general development application will be determined by the Public Works and Community Development Director, or their designee, based on the standards set forth in 17.240.040.
-If it is determined an application has characteristics where it cannot be judged in an objective manner in accordance with these standards, then the Public Works andCommunity Development Director, or their designee, may chooseshall to have the application processed through the Special Development process (Chapter 17.242.050). - (4) Site planning. - (a) No parking area or driveway shall separate a building from the street frontage.
+Director, or their designee, shall have the application processed through the Special Development process (Chapter 17.242.050).

+(4) Site planning.

+- (a) No parking area or driveway shall separate a building from the street frontage.
 The space between a building and a street frontage can only be used for recessed pedestrian entrances, circulation spaces including but not limited to plazas, outdoor eating spaces, landscaped areas, and widened sidewalks. - (b) Buildings shall face the street or be perpendicular to the street facing an internal parking lot. - (c) The primary pedestrian access to a building shall be located facing the street within 50 feet of edge of curb, or if facing an internal parking lot, located within 50 feet of the edge of curb of the frontage street. - (d) Loading docks and vehicular entrances shall be located to the side and rear of the building. - (e) Ancillary equipment, devices, and building elements including, but not limited to: refuse storage, garbage and recycling bins and dumpsters, fuel storage tanks, generators, fire check valves, service and loading, solar panels, satellite dishes not mounted on the building, and mechanical equipment shall not be located on the side of the building facing the street.
 Such areas shall be screened from view from the street, parking areas, and adjacent property.
 Screening materials shall incorporate the primary building materials in the design and shall be painted or stained the same color as the building.
 Screening shall not incorporate chain link or barbed wire/razor wire. - (f) Building Height.
 The maximum height for a building sited on the front property line is 25 feet.
-Additional height may be allowed with a setback from the front property line at a ratio of 2.5:1 to a maximum height of 45 feet.
-See Figure 17.240.040(1). - (g) Exceptions to the building height limits are allowed for gables, turrets, towers or similar elements used to accent buildings at street corners or alley entrances, and for railings around balcony areas. - (h) Drive up windows and the associated driveways must be accessory to a main use and shall not have direct access from the street. - Outdoor sales and service areas over 200 square feet in size are not permitted except for outdoor restaurant seating, farmers markets, and plant nurseries.
+Additional height may be allowed with a setback from the front property line at a ratio of 2,5:1 to a maximum height of 45 feet.
+See Figure 17.240.040(1). - (g) Exceptions to the building height limits are allowed for gables, turrets, towers or similar elements used to accent buildings at street corners or alley entrances, and for railings around balcony areas. - (h) Drive up windows shall be reviewed under "Option Two" (17.240.050) of this chapter unless they are accessory to a main use, in which case they would be allowed and reviewed under "Option One" of this chapter. - (i) Outdoor sales and service areas over 200 square feet in size are not permitted except for outdoor restaurant seating, farmers markets, and plant nurseries.